Patrick Page: 2011–2017: Theatre roles

+2018–present: Hadestown and screen roles

 Page played Hades in productions of Hadestown at the New York Theatre Workshop, at the Citadel Theatre in Edmonton, and at London's Royal National Theatre.
-He reprised the role on Broadway at the Walter Kerr Theatre beginning in March 2019, receiving a nomination for the Tony Award for Best Featured Actor in a Musical.
+He reprised the role of Hades on Broadway at the Walter Kerr Theatre beginning in March 2019, receiving a nomination for the Tony Award for Best Featured Actor in a Musical.
 The role features Page singing as low as a G1, which is one of the lowest notes playable on a piano.
 On November 2, 2022, it was announced that Page would be exiting Hadestown on December 30, after six years in the role.
+Page was set to reprise the role in February and March 2025 for his West End debut opposite his original Broadway costars.
+The day before Page was set to begin performances, he announced that Phillip Boykin would be filling in for him while he recovers from an injury.
+Page did participate in a filmed version of the West End production featuring the original Broadway cast, which was recorded from February 28 to March 1, 2025.

+Page played a role in the 2022 musical film Spirited as Jacob Marley alongside Ryan Reynolds and Will Ferrell.

+In 2024, Page began a national tour of All the Devils are Here, a one-man show exploring Shakespeare's villains.
+The play opened at the Guthrie Theatre in Minneapolis.

+Page played Satan in the Helluva Boss episode “Mastermind.”
+In 2025, he had a voice role as the Magic Mirror in Disney's Snow White.

+He is currently playing Richard Clay on HBO’s The Gilded Age.

 Personal life

 He was married to actress Liisa Ivary from 1989 to 1991.
 In 2001, he married actress and TV personality Paige Davis (TLC's Trading Spaces, Broadway's Chicago and Boeing-Boeing).
 The Pages said in 2009: "We've been a couple for 14 years and married for eight of them..."

 He has been an outspoken advocate for mental-health awareness and has spoken publicly about his lifelong experience with deep depression, which he now manages with medication: "It took a long time to get my medications right.
 I have variously been diagnosed with an anxiety disorder, bipolar disorder, depressive disorder—you name it.
 It takes constant vigilance to keep up with my sneaky serotonin levels.
 And—full disclosure—there were years of dangerous substance abuse as I attempted to self-medicate my symptoms."
+Page also suffers from hearing loss and has been an advocate for adding closed captioning to live musicals, as well as increasing the recording volumes of soundtracks.